avcoder/comp2105-week05/presentationNotes.md

 # 1a) codepen

 - All we're going to do is define the keyframes by giving it a name
+- fyi - order doesn't matter, can place keyframes before or after element that you're targeting
 - Review last week's class of transforms and transitions - make rocket move using transform/transition
 - Now, let's recreate that exact thing using animation
 - First step - define @keyframes (plural 's') and give it a name